 Are Internet Speed Tests Accurate?

 Can Internet Speed Test Results Vary?

-Make sure the only device that's on your Wi-Fi while you’re conducting the test is your computer.
+Try to run the test whenever there are no other devices or multiple connections on your network, as these could contribute to latency issues.
+Make sure the only device on your internet connection while you’re conducting the test is your computer.
 All other devices should be disconnected or turned off.

 What Can Affect Your Speed Test Results?

-- The location of the server.
+- Location of the server

 Speed Test Terms: Understanding Internet Jargon

 - Bandwidth: maximum rate of data that can transfer across a network connection